renlulu/lulang/readme.md

 ##### lexer

-Lexer that scan input string to produce *Token*.
+Lexer that scan input string to produce `Token`.

 ##### Parser

-Parser consumes `Token` and produce AST.
+Parser consumes `Token` and produces AST.

 ##### repl

-A simple interactive environment of lulang.
+A simple interactive environment of `lulang`.

 ##### token

-Basic unit of lulang.
+Basic unit of `lulang`.

 #### Some notes (terminology) about the parser